ucsdwcsng/EdgeRIC-on-5G/docker/README.md

 - srsRAN gnb: it will build and run the srsRAN network, gnb and UEs.
 - Open5g core: an open source core to use with srsRAN gnb.
 - EdgeRIC - the realtime RAN controller.
+- Prometheus - Database for Grafana
+- Grafana - Container for the dashboard application

 ## Start the containers